toolkit-for-ynab/toolkit-for-ynab/src/README.md

   ```

-5. Run `yarn build` to build the extension into the `dist` directory.
+5. Run `./build` to build the extension for all the browswers.
 6. *chrome:* go to `chrome://extensions` and turn on "Developer mode".
 Then "Load
 unpacked extension".
-Select `dist/` and it will load into Chrome.
+Select `/output/chrome/` and it will load into chrome.
-   *firefox:* go to `about:addons`, select Extensions on the left, click the cog
-button, then "Install Add-on from File".
-Select `/dist/manifest.json` and it will
-load into Firefox.
 7. Reload YNAB!

 In order to help you develop cool features, we've created a few API functions